 The Gryphon Carolers Holiday Concert

-For 30 years the Gryphon Carolers have enchanted Bay Area audiences with their unique mix of musical innovation, wit, and pure heart.
+For over 30 years the Gryphon Carolers have enchanted Bay Area audiences with their unique mix of musical innovation, wit, and pure heart.
 The Gryphon Carolers invite you to set aside a special night to bask in the warmth of a joyous celebration of music, love, and community.
 You'll smile, laugh, and clap along to some of the most infectious and inspiring holiday music you've ever experienced.

 In addition to striking re-interpretations of your holiday favorites, the show also features the compositions of Bay Area luminaries Ed Johnson and Carol McComb.